Olivia de Havilland: 1953–1962: New life in Paris

 In early 1962, de Havilland traveled to New York City, and began rehearsals for Garson Kanin's stage play A Gift of Time.
 Adapted from the autobiographical book Death of a Man by Lael Tucker Wertenbaker, the play explores the emotionally painful struggle of a housewife forced to deal with the slow death of her husband, played by Henry Fonda.
-The play opened at the Ethel Barrymore Theatre on Broadway to positive notices, with de Havilland receiving her best reviews as a stage actress.
-Theatre critic Walter Kerr praised her final scene, writing, "As darkness gathers, the actress gains in stature, taking on the simple and resolute willingness to understand."
-The New York World Telegram and Sun reviewer concluded: "It is Miss de Havilland who gives the play its unbroken continuity.
+The play opened at the Ethel Barrymore Theater on Broadway to positive notices, with de Havilland receiving her best reviews as a stage actress.
+Theater critic Walter Kerr praised her final scene, writing, "As darkness gathers, the actress gains in stature, taking on the simple and resolute willingness to understand."
+The New York World-Telegram and Sun reviewer concluded: "It is Miss de Havilland who gives the play its unbroken continuity.
 This distinguished actress reveals Lael as a special and admirable woman."
 She stayed with the production for 90 performances.
 The year 1962 also saw the publication of de Havilland's first book, Every Frenchman Has One, a lighthearted account of her often amusing attempts to understand and adapt to French life, manners, and customs.
 The book sold out its first printing prior to the publication date and went on to become a bestseller.

 1963–1988: Later films and television

 De Havilland appeared in her final motion picture leading roles in two films released in 1964, both of which were psychological thrillers.
 In Walter Grauman's Lady in a Cage, she played a wealthy poet who becomes trapped in her mansion's elevator and faces the threat of three terrorising hooligans in her own home.
 Critics responded negatively to the graphic violence and cruelty shown on screen.
 A. H. Weiler of The New York Times called it a "sordid, if suspenseful, exercise in aimless brutality".
 That same year, de Havilland appeared in Robert Aldrich's Hush...Hush, Sweet Charlotte with her close friend Bette Davis.
 After Joan Crawford left the picture owing to illness, Davis had Aldrich fly to Switzerland to persuade a reluctant de Havilland to accept the role of Miriam Deering, a cruel, conniving character hidden behind the charming façade of a polite and cultured lady.
 Her quiet, restrained performance provided a counterbalance to Davis.
 Film historian Tony Thomas described her performance as "a subtle piece of acting" that was "a vital contribution to the effectiveness of the film".
 The film was mainly well received and earned seven Academy Award nominations.
-In 1965 she served as the President of the Jury of the 18th Cannes Film Festival, the first woman to do so.
+In 1965 she served as the president of the jury of the 18th Cannes Film Festival, the first woman to do so.